Author

 Stefan Klein, born 1965 in Munich, is considered one of the most influential science writers in Europe.
 He studied physics and analytical philosophy in Munich, Grenoble and Freiburg and graduated in biophysics.
 But after some years in academic research he started a new career as a science writer because he "wanted to inspire people with a reality that is more exciting than any thriller".

 Stefan Klein is much in demand as a keynote speaker, too.
 For Zeit Magazin, he regularly interviews the leading scientists of the world.
+He is a professor of critical studies at the Berlin University of the Arts.

 Stefan Klein lives as a freelance autor in Berlin.
 He is married to a science journalist and has three children.